 Background to June 28, 2021

-By all accounts, the Dfinity Foundation did not sell any of its ICP tokens for weeks after genesis, and the project founder has sold only a tiny fraction of his tokens (see here, here and here).
-Furthermore, simple common sense dictates that if the market price for ICP was too high after network genesis, then obviously it would have fallen naturally through price discovery in all circumstances — without any need for "insiders dumping".
-So who and what was really was behind the Arkham Intelligence report, and the perplexing decision of The New York Times to promote it?
+By all accounts, the Dfinity Foundation did not sell any of its ICP tokens for weeks after genesis, and the project's founder has said he sold only a tiny fraction of his tokens (see here, here and here).
+Furthermore, simple common sense dictates that if the market price for ICP was too high after network genesis, then obviously it would have fallen naturally through normal price discovery in all circumstances, without any need for "insiders dumping".

 Ironically, because there was a mysterious lack of information about Arkham Intelligence and Miguel Morel available, it seemed all the more certain that the NYT had performed some basic vetting of their backgrounds and the substance of their report.
-After all, surely, they must have wished to defend their reputation for providing accurate reportage to their readers.
-However, very clearly, the actual facts were not a concern.
+However, it seems that basic fact checking was not performed.

 The fundamental thrust of the narrative promoted by the NYT can be boiled down to the words of Miguel Morel, in a short video he published on Twitter to promote Arkham's ICP Report.
-Miguel Morel narrates the video to background soundtrack of the kind used by TV crime-exposés.
+Miguel Morel narrates the video to a background soundtrack of the kind used by TV crime-exposés, which makes the purpose of his message and claims clear.

 Miguel says of the falling ICP price: "it appears that this was not a coincidence or accident, but was a case of misconduct by those who seem closely connected to ICP and who have been dumping billions of dollars of ICP while smaller supporters and retail have been left in the dark watching their investments tank ... we will provide ICP holders with the clarity that they deserve ...
 My team at Arkham Intelligence conducted a comprehensive analysis of the ICP blockchain, and what we found causes us to believe that insiders have continuously deposited billions of dollars of ICP on exchanges as everyone else watched their investments tank.
 If the available data in our analysis is accurate, we should be asking questions about what could be one of the most extreme cases of investor mistreatment in the history of crypto markets and financial markets overall."

 Miguel makes unequivocal statements about the guilt of the Dfinity Foundation and related persons.
-Even though Arkham Intelligence only had a mere 200 followers on Twitter at the time of publication, thanks to the NYT's promotion using their article and DealBook newsletter, Arkham's video had been seen almost 20,000 times by May 2022, and the narrative involved had likely been spread by word of mouth to millions.
+Even though Arkham Intelligence only had a mere 200 followers on Twitter at the time of publication, thanks to the NYT's promotion using their article and DealBook newsletter, Arkham's video had been seen almost 20,000 times by May 2022, and their narrative became known worldwide.

-So why would The New York Times, which has a distinguished history and mission to seek the truth on behalf of its readers, lend their credibility and well-earned reputation to Arkham Intelligence, even though there were abundant indications that ulterior business motives were involved?
+As our Case #1 showed, very likely the Arkham ICP Report was created for the specific purposes of causing such damage, either by a competitor, or by market manipulators looking to short ICP.
+So why would The New York Times, which has a distinguished history and mission to seek the truth on behalf of its readers, and its star reporter, Andrew Ross Sorkin, lend their credibility and well-earned reputation to Arkham Intelligence, even though there were abundant indications that ulterior business motives were involved?

 Key investigation results